Londoners fought back to curtail carnage in bridge attack

 Plane passengers also played an important role subduing “shoe bomber” Robert Reid before he could light a fuse sticking out from one of his sneakers on an American Airlines flight from Paris to Miami in December 2001.
 Their intervention is credited with saving roughly 200 lives.

 In 2013, a woman may have prevented further carnage after the murder and mutilation of British soldier Lee Rigby at the hands of two extremists.
-She spoke calmly to one of the killers, keeping him engaged while he gripped a bloody meat cleaver, before police arrived on the scene.
+She spoke calmly to one of the killers, keeping him engaged while he gripped a bloody meat cleaver, before police arrived.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.